Room: King Willem Alexander

 Session Description

-This session concerns presentation in the area of special topics regarding gasification characterization, catalyst behavior and gas cleaning and upgrading studies.
+This oral session concerns presentations in the area of special topics regarding gasification characterization, catalyst behaviour and gas cleaning and upgrading studies.

 Chair